Why do we sleep?

 Undergraduates

-If you are an undergraduate interested in conducting research enrolled in independent study, full-time summer research, or in lab assistance through the work study program (work study website), please email allada-lab@northwestern.edu.
+Undergraduates interested in research—whether for independent study, full-time summer research, or lab assistance through the work-study program—should email Greg Wesseling at gregwess@med.umich.edu.

 Contact us